msandt3/msandt3.github.io/_posts/2015-07-12-blog-setup-and-basic-styling.markdown

 ![Old Personal Site][old-site]

-This worked well for providing a bio and contact information but fell severly short when it came to providing blog functionality.
+This worked well for providing a bio and contact information but fell severely short when it came to providing blog functionality.
 As I moved forward in my career as a developer I realized that I not only wanted to start blogging, but needed to leverage it as a tool to help create my own personal brand.

 I realized I didn't want to completely throw everything from my old site out.
 I had already chosen an extendable static site framework with [Jekyll][jekyll] which functioned seamlessly with Github's static pages hosting.
 I felt the easiest choice was to pick a new theme that provided a more conventional UI and a better blogging mechanism.